huddle-brasil/emotion-classifier/README.md

 #emotion classifier
-A project to measure team emotions through text messaging on a communication channel.
+A project to measure team emotions through text messaging in a communication channel.
-First, he uses Discord, but our goal is includes Slack, Facebook Messenger, Whatsapp and anyothers.
+First, he use Discord, but our goal includes Slack, Facebook Messenger, Whatsapp and anyothers.

 # Steps
 ## 1 Install Application's Base Dependencies